Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- instance; owning instance.
+- readonly instance; owning instance.
-- info; physical device.
+- readonly info; physical device.
-- submitId; counter of how many times submit was called (can be used as frame id).
+- readonly submitId; counter of how many times submit was called (can be used as frame id).

 ### Functions